spryker/spryker-docs/docs/pbc/all/content-management-system/202212.0/file-manager-feature-overview.md

   - /docs/scos/user/features/202204.0/file-manager-feature-overview/asset-management.html
 ---

 The *File Manager* feature lets you upload and manage your assets (media files) effectively.
-You can:
+You can do the following:
-* Upload and delete files in bulk
+* Upload and delete files in bulk.
-* Add and delete files manually via the Back Office
+* Add and delete files manually through the Back Office.
-* Maintain multiple versions of individual files
+* Maintain multiple versions of individual files.
-* Drag and drop to create and update your assets’ file structure
+* Drag and drop to create and update your assets’ file structure.
-* Manage files from a list view
+* Manage files from a list view.

 A Back Office user can upload files then add them to CMS pages and blocks to display on the Storefront.

-Apart from images, you can add many different types of assets to your project, including but not limited to:
+Apart from images, you can add many different types of assets to your project, including but not limited to the following ones:
 * Presentations
 * PDF documents
 * Graphics